Zuraida Kamaruddin: Political career

-2008 general election win
+PKR and 2008 general election win

 Zuraida won her Ampang seat in the 2008 general election representing PKR, defeating her predecessor Rozaidah Talib with a majority of 3,676 votes.
 She successfully defended the seat in both the 2013 and 2018 general elections with increased majorities.

 She also served as the Women's Chief for PKR before being succeeded by Haniza Talha.
 She was elected to become vice-president of PKR and concurrently served as Women's Chief for Pakatan Harapan until 24 February 2020.

 She is also an advisor to the Selangor Women Empowerment Institute (Malay: Institut Wanita Berdaya Selangor, IWB), a Selangor State Government think tank.

 Expulsion and departure from PKR

 On 24 February 2020, PKR general-secretary Saifuddin Nasution Ismail announced in a press conference that the Minister of Economic Affairs, Azmin Ali who was also the Deputy President, and Zuraida had been expelled from the party for their actions on 23 October 2019 which went against the party's stance regarding the position of the Prime Minister.
 In reaction to Azmin and Zuraida's expulsion, eight MPs from PKR aligned towards Azmin subsequently left the party to form an "independent bloc".
 On 28 February 2020, Zuraida along with the rest of the "independent bloc" joined Parti Pribumi Bersatu Malaysia (BERSATU), a component party of Pakatan Harapan until pulling out of the coalition on 24 February.

+In October 2020, Saifuddin, on behalf of PKR, sued Zuraida for RM10 million for violating a bond which binds herself to the party.
+Part of the bond terms include that Zuraida agrees to pay the party a sum of RM10 million not later than seven days upon winning the election on the PKR ticket and then resigning from the party or joining any other political party or becoming an independent elected representative.
+Zuraida attempted to strike out the lawsuit but was dismissed by the High Court and the Court of Appeal.
+During the trial, Zuraida alleged that she was forced to sign the bond against her will and she did not know the bond's content.
+Saifuddin countered that Zuraida did not object to the signing of the bond.
+On 23 June 2023, the High Court found that the bond signed was a valid and binding contract and ordered Zuraida to pay PKR RM10 million for breaking the bond.
+The court also ordered her to pay RM50,000 in costs.
+Zuraida filed an appeal at the Court of Appeal against the decision, who partially allowed the appeal and reduced the sum of damages to RM100,000.
+The court also ordered PKR to pay RM40,000 in costs to Zuraida.
+PKR has since submitted an appeal at the Federal Court to reinstate the original sum of RM10 million.